wallematthias/MotionScoreCNN/.ipynb_checkpoints/README-checkpoint.md

 3. If the package has any dependencies, pip will automatically download and install them for you.

-4. Once the installation is complete, you will be able to use `motiongrade` as command line funciton.
+4. Once the installation is complete, you will be able to use `motionscore` as command line funciton.
 With the following command line arguments.
 When running the script from command line, it will ask for the input path to the aim files.
 Provide a glob command (e.g. *.AIM to grade all AIM files in the current directory).
 Provide a stackheight (usually 168 for standard protocol) and a output path for the individual grades to be saved to.

 5. Use the visual_inspection.ipynb to correct and summarise all grades in a single *.csv file.
 Right now manual correction only works for single stack I believe.